samyosm/samyos/cms/oss/story/linus-torvalds.md

 ---
+core:
   title: Who's Linus Torvalds?
   description: Linus Benedict Torvalds is born on the 28th of December 1969 in Helsinki, Finland to a educated and wealthy family of journalists.
 This means he grows up in tech-savvy environment that sparks his interest in computers.
 At this point in time, he has no idea this interest in technology would change the tech world for ever.
   datePublished: 2023-10-07
   dateModified: 2023-10-07
 ---

 # The Legend of Linus Torvalds (Linux Creator)